Fyrlyt Nemesis Vs Lightforce Genesis 210 LED

 When fitted to 12-volt vehicles, the Nemesis lights include 12-24v transformers to provide the lights with the required 24 volts.
 The transformers are mounted remote to the lights, typically within the engine bay.
 Total current draw is 22-amps per light.

-At the time of writing, the Nemesis RRP is $990 a pair for the 12-volt versions, but generally less online.
+At the time of writing, the Nemesis RRP is $990 a pair for the 12-volt versions, but generally less [simple_tooltip content='Find it on eBay']online[/simple_tooltip].
 Or $630 a pair for the 24-volt versions (no transformers supplied).
 You'll also need a [simple_tooltip content='Find it on eBay']heavy duty wiring harness[/simple_tooltip].
 If you wire the lights yourself, ensure you use appropriate cable using a voltage drop calculator, limiting voltage drop to <1v.

 Lightforce Genesis LED